tieugene/kitpos/Notes.md

 ## QA
 - Q: Can I send 2+ commands per connection?
-- A: Standalone - no, sequences - maybe but not recommended
+- A: Standalone - no, sequences - maybe but not recommended (due async)

 - Q: Can I send interlaced commands:
 - A: &hellip;